-David was the first-prize winner of the Northwest Guitar Festival Competition as well as becoming a semifinalist in the Guitar Foundation of America International Solo Guitar Competition.
+David was the first-prize winner of the Northwest Guitar Festival Competition as well as a becoming a semifinalist in the Guitar Foundation of America International Solo Guitar Competition.
 He also took first prize in the North Carolina School of the Arts concerto competition in Winston Salem, NC.

 In 1991 he was honored to collaborate with the father of modern guitar pedagogy Aaron Shearer in the music interpretation section of the method book series, “Learning the Classical Guitar.”
 Mr. Franzen plays the examples and pieces on the accompanying recording published by Mel Bay.

 In September 2001 he joined the Oregon Symphony Orchestra in a collaborative concert with Pepe and the Bottle Blondes where they performed original Latin songs he co-wrote with lead singer Pepe Raphael.
 Their single Rumba De Five Kilos was bought by Sony Digital and added into the compilation CD Hear Music, Volume Four and sold at Starbucks internationally along with their CD Late Night Betty.
 They were featured with artists such as Van Morrison, Bebel Gilberto, Beck, and Miles Davis.

 David Franzen has been on the music faculty at Oregon State University, Pacific University, Marylhurst University, and is currently on faculty at Portland State University.